 No Mo FOMO

-See, I can have FOMO (Fear of Missing Out) over anything, and we high Openness people (see the Big 5 Personality test) seem especially prone to it.
+See, I can have FOMO (Fear of Missing Out) over many things.
+We high Openness people (see the Big 5 Personality test) seem especially prone to it.
 So I have to work consciously to mitigate my FOMO.

 I want No More FOMO.